dewelobya/Data-Analytics-Projects/DataVisualization/DataVisualizationWithD3.md

 The last challenge created an svg element with a given width and height, which was visible because it had a background-color applied to it in the style tag.
 The code made space for the given width and height.

 The next step is to create a shape to put in the svg area.
 There are a number of supported shapes in SVG, such as rectangles and circles.
 They are used to display data.
-For example, a rectangle (<rect>) SVG shape could create a bar in a bar chart.
+For example, a rectangle (`<rect>`) SVG shape could create a bar in a bar chart.

-When you place a shape into the svg area, you can specify where it goes with x and y coordinates.
-The origin point of (0, 0) is in the upper-left corner.
-Positive values for x push the shape to the right, and positive values for y push the shape down from the origin point.
+When you place a shape into the svg area, you can specify where it goes with `x` and `y` coordinates.
+The origin point of (`0, 0`) is in the upper-left corner.
+Positive values for `x` push the shape to the right, and positive values for `y` push the shape down from the origin point.

-To place a shape in the middle of the 500 (width) x 100 (height) svg from last challenge, the x coordinate would be 250 and the y coordinate would be 50.
+To place a shape in the middle of the 500 (width) x 100 (height) `svg` from last challenge, the `x` coordinate would be `250` and the `y` coordinate would be `50`.

-An SVG rect has four attributes.
-There are the x and y coordinates for where it is placed in the svg area.
-It also has a height and width to specify the size.
+An SVG `rect` has four attributes.
+There are the `x` and `y` coordinates for where it is placed in the svg area.
+It also has a `height` and `width` to specify the size.

 **Example:**